 Documentation | API Overview

 This document introduces basic concepts about the TatukGIS API.
 It is not a comprehensive reference guide - the TatukGIS API consists of thousands of methods and classes.
-This document provides more of a bird-eye overview.
+This document provides more of a bird-eye overview and introductory GIS Tutorial for Delphi, Java, Python, C# and VB.

-The various TatukGIS Developer Kernel product editions, despite language differences, share the same API across all supported development platforms.
+Despite language differences, the various TatukGIS Developer Kernel product editions share the same API across all supported development platforms.
 The same API can be used on VCL, FMX, WinForms, WPF, ActiveX, Java Swing, and even with TatukGIS Editor scripting.
-The use of the term “Same API” does not mean class naming and everything else is 100% the same - this is not possible due to platform technology differences.
+Using the term “Same API” does not mean class naming, and everything else is 100% the same - this is not possible due to platform technology differences.
 Still, the code across platforms is highly similar.
 The sample below, written on six very different platforms, demonstrates the high level of code similarity:

 layer = new TGIS_LayerShp() ; layer.Path = "states.shp" ; GIS.Add( layer ) ;